Belarus: An Overview

 U.S. Policy and Congressional Interests

-restrictions imposed by the Belarusian government.
-In 2020, the Senate confirmed the appointment of the first U.S. ambassador to Belarus in more than a decade, but the government of Belarus retracted an agreement to receive her.
+Since 2008, the United States has had a limited diplomatic presence and no ambassador in Belarus, originally due to restrictions imposed by the Belarusian government.
+In 2020, the Senate confirmed the appointment of a new U.S. ambassador to Belarus, but the government of Belarus retracted an agreement to receive her.
 The ambassador instead served as the U.S. Special Envoy for Belarus until 2022.
-The Department of State established a Belarus Affairs Unit at the U.S. Embassy in Lithuania in 2021 and suspended operations of the U.S. embassy in Belarus in 2022.
+The Department of State established a Belarus Affairs Unit at the U.S. Embassy in Lithuania in 2021 and suspended operations of the U.S. Embassy in Belarus in 2022.
 Section 6406 of the Department of State Authorization Act of 2023 (P.L.
-118- 31, Division F), as amended, directs the President to appoint a new Special Envoy for Belarus.
+118-31, Division F), as amended, directs the President to appoint a Special Envoy for Belarus.

-The United States has joined the EU in imposing sanctions in response to Belarusian authorities’ human rights abuses and support for Russia’s war against Ukraine.
-The U.S. Department of the Treasury has imposed sanctions on more than 300 individuals and entities, including Lukashenko, other officials and businesspeople, and major state-owned companies.
+The United States has joined the EU in imposing sanctions in response to Belarusian authorities' human rights abuses and support for Russia's war against Ukraine.
+The U.S. Department of the Treasury has imposed economic sanctions on more than 300 persons, including Lukashenko, other officials and businesspeople, and major state-owned companies.
 The United States has suspended normal trade relations with Belarus (P.L.
 117-110), restricted transactions in new sovereign debt, imposed export controls on military and dual-use goods and technology, and restricted air travel.
 The Department of State has imposed visa restrictions on a few hundred Belarusian officials.